isabella232/journeys.en/help/using/expression/collection-management-functions.md

 **Example 3:**

 Here we check if an individual has not received any communication within the last 24 hours.
 We filter the collection of experience events retrieved from the ExperiencePlatform datasource, using two expressions based on two elements of the collection.
-In particular, the timestamp of the event is compared to the dateTime returned by the **nowWithDelta** function.
+In particular, the timestamp of the event is compared to the dateTime returned by the **[!UICONTROL nowWithDelta]** function.

 ```
 count(#{ExperiencePlatform.MarltonExperience.experienceevent.all(